Frequently Asked Questions

 Who is eligible to participate?
 Any person who is a member in good standing of a bona fide volunteer fire department (Section 9-3-17 Code of Alabama 1765/Certified by the Alabama Forestry Commission) or who is currently employed by a paid fire department in the State of Alabama (certified by the Personnel Standards Commission or currently working to receive certification).
 (All members will be required to maintain 30 hours of continuing education per year as prescribed by the administrative code of the Alabama Personnel and Standards Training Commission in order to participate in the fund and remain in good standing.)

 Do I have to be certified to be a member of the Annuity and Benefit Fund?
 No, Volunteer Firefighters can either hold certification as through the Alabama Personnel and Standards commission as such, or be listed on the registry of eligible firefighters that will be maintained at the Alabama Fire College for all non certified volunteers.
 All paid firefighters are required to be certified or working toward certification and their status will be certified by the Alabama Fire College as well.

 What is the cost of participation?
-Each person who meets the criteria for initially becoming a member of the fund will be charged a onetime fee of $20.00 to establish their account.
+Each person who meets the criteria to become a member of the fund will be charged a one time fee of $20.00 to establish their account.
 Each member of the fund will remit $20.00 by the tenth of each calendar month thereafter until the period specified by the law is met.